The Worth of a Soul

 He reached out one long arm and grasped her hand, drawing her to sit beside him on the bed.
 "Let me ask you something.
 Did you ever stop to consider what this would do to the kids?
 I lost my mother when I was six years old."
 He hesitated, the words sticking in his throat.
 "I've never gotten over that.
-Billy is only three; he needs his mother.
+Aaron is only three; he needs his mother.
 All the kids need you.
 I need you.
 This involves our whole family.
 This isn't just about you anymore.
 Don't you see that?"

 Jacob ran a hand along his brow, thinking of his next pleading argument.
 "Look, if I lost a leg, would you still love me?"

 He squeezed her hand as she admitted.
 "You know I would."